danfeder/bolt_v2/memory-bank/streamlinePlan.md

 Currently, the frontend has multiple components (Calendar, ClassEditor, ConstraintsForm, etc.) plus a debug panel.
 If it feels complicated, consider:

-1. **One “Master” Scheduling Page** that displays a step-by-step workflow:
+1. **One "Master" Scheduling Page** that displays a step-by-step workflow:
    - **Step 1**: Upload data (CSV).
    - **Step 2**: Edit constraints.
    - **Step 3**: Run the solver & see the results.
    - **Step 4**: Debug or tweak advanced settings (only if needed).

 2. **React Router or Tabbed UI** to separate concerns:
-   - A simple Tab #1 “Setup,” Tab #2 “Visualize,” Tab #3 “Debug.”
+   - A simple Tab #1 "Setup," Tab #2 "Visualize," Tab #3 "Debug."
    - Each tab only loads relevant components.

 3. **Leverage a Single State Manager** (which you already have with Zustand) so you do not need to pass props all over the place.